 The benefits of competitive analysis

-Competitive analysis might seem like a pain in the neck and an activity that pulls you away from your job of working on your own products.
-But popping your head up and looking around at what’s going on in your neighborhood has plenty of upside.
+Competitive analysis might seem like a pain in the neck and activity that pulls you away from your job of working on your own products.
+But popping your head up and looking around at what’s going on in your neighborhood has plenty of upsides.

 While your customer and prospect interactions provide lots of insight into what’s happening in the market, observing what competitors are up to can be equally enlightening.
 You can see when new technologies and applications move from being discussed with analysts and the media to actually showing up in products.
 You can discover completely new applications and target markets for your product category emerging, plus you can see which positioning terminology and topics are gaining steam (or fading away).